United States House of Representatives: Redistricting

 States entitled to more than one representative are divided into single-member districts.
-This has been a federal statutory requirement since 1967 pursuant to the act titled An Act For the relief of Doctor Ricardo Vallejo Samala and to provide for congressional redistricting.
+This has been a federal statutory requirement since 1967 pursuant to the Uniform Congressional District Act.
 Before that law, general ticket representation was used by some states.

 States typically redraw district boundaries after each census, though they may do so at other times, such as the 2003 Texas redistricting.
 Each state determines its own district boundaries, either through legislation or through non-partisan panels.
 Malapportionment is unconstitutional and districts must be approximately equal in population (see Wesberry v.
 Sanders).
-Additionally, Section 2 of the Voting Rights Act of 1965 prohibits redistricting plans that are intended to, or have the effect of, discriminating against racial or language minority voters.
-Aside from malapportionment and discrimination against racial or language minorities, federal courts have allowed state legislatures to engage in gerrymandering to benefit political parties or incumbents.
+Section 2 of the Voting Rights Act of 1965 prohibits redistricting plans that are intended to, or have the effect of, discriminating against racial or language minority voters.

+While malapportionment and discrimination against racial- or language minorities are illegal, federal courts have allowed state legislatures to engage in gerrymandering to benefit political parties or incumbents.
 In a 1984 case, Davis v.
-Bandemer, the Supreme Court held that gerrymandered districts could be struck down based on the Equal Protection Clause, but the Court did not articulate a standard for when districts are impermissibly gerrymandered.
-However, the Court overruled Davis in 2004 in Vieth v.
-Jubelirer, and Court precedent holds gerrymandering to be a political question.
-According to calculations made by Burt Neuborne using criteria set forth by the American Political Science Association, only about 40 seats, less than 10% of the House membership, are chosen through a genuinely contested electoral process, given partisan gerrymandering.
+Bandemer, the Supreme Court held that districts gerrymandered for partisan ends could be struck down based on the Equal Protection Clause, but the Court did not articulate a standard for impermissible partisan gerrymandering.
+In 2004, the Court ruled in Vieth v.
+Jubelirer that due to the lack of standards for adjudicating claims of partisan gerrymandering, such claims were nonjusticiable, effectively overruling Davis.
+In 2019, the Court held in Rucho v.
+Common Cause that partisan gerrymandering claims are per se nonjusticiable and present political questions rather than legal ones.

+In 2015, according to calculations made by Burt Neuborne using criteria set forth by the American Political Science Association, about 40 seats (about 9% of the total) were chosen through a genuinely contested electoral process, fewer than how many would be without partisan gerrymandering.